Space for fish

 The fish lift enables fish migration

-Next to the De Dijken pumping station on the Matsloot is the Vislift Up.
+Next to the Dijken pumping station at the Matsloot there is the Vislift Up.
 Sometimes there is an obstacle between two bodies of water.
 This prevents fish from migrating from one body of water to another.
-This is also the case between the water in the Matsloot and the water in the Ottervallei.
+This is the case between the water in the Matsloot and the water in the Otter valey.
 The fish lift makes fish migration possible.

-Want to know more about the fish lift?
-Then visit the fish lift website:
+If you would like to to know more about the fish lift, please visit the fish lift website:

 How does the fish lift work?

-When searching for a suitable habitat, fish orient themselves based on factors such as the direction of the current.
-Fish are attracted by the current from the pumping station, but cannot swim any further.
-The fish passage next to the pumping station then attracts the fish with a lure current, which they can swim against.
+In their search for a suitable habitat, fish orient themselves on the direction of the current, for example.
+Fish are attracted by the current from the pumping station but cannot continue beyond it.
+The fish passage next to the pumping station attracts the fish with a lure current, which they can swim against.
 The lure current lures them into a "waiting room" and after a while they are sluiced further into the Otter Valley.
 Fish can also leave the Otter Valley in a similar way via the fish passage.

 Collaboration

-The four northern water boards are working together to promote fish migration, thereby giving fish free rein.
+The four northern water authorities are working together to promote fish migration, giving fish all the space they need.

-Fishing for Connection is a project that aims to create a better connection allowing migratory fish to migrate between the Wadden Sea, Lauwersmeer, and the waters behind it.
-It is a broad collaboration between managers, governments, and nature conservation organizations.
+Vissen voor Verbinding (Fish for Connection) is a project that aims to create a better connection so migratory fish can migrate between the Wadden Sea, lake Lauwersmeer, and the waters behind it.
+It is a broad collaboration between managers, governments, and nature conservation organisations.